Hamza-Jr/Application-of-Auto-Encoders-and-Classical-Techniques-for-Noise-Reduction-on-Images/README.md

 # Application of Autoencoders and Classical Techniques for Image Denoising

 ## 📌 Objective
 The objective of this project is to understand the functioning of autoencoders, implement them, and use them for image denoising.

-We will learn how to:
+This project applies Autoencoders to remove noise from images and compares their performance with classical denoising techniques.
+Using the MNIST dataset, synthetic noise is added, and denoising methods like Gaussian filtering and median filtering are tested.
+The performance of each method is evaluated using PSNR and SSIM metrics.

 ### 1. Data Loading and Preparation
 - Load the MNIST dataset and add noise.